feltcute/ModdingDocsMGD/Doc/GettingStarted/MakingAMod.rst

 Just like how arrays enable EventText to have multiple scene structures, arrays allow for theScene to contain multiple values.

-To do this, simply put a comma at the end of the current value, and provide another string in the form of two double qoutation marks, like so:
+To do this, put a comma at the end of the current value, and provide another string in the form of two double qoutation marks, like so:

 .. code-block:: javascript